AlanOC91/pslegends-docusaurus/docs/tools/trello.md

 Simply create a new card in any of the `TODO` columns and add a title to it and assign yourself.
 You can also add a description to the card if you want to add more details.

+**NOTE:** News articles do not need to be added to Trello.
+You can simply write them and submit them for review.

 ## Take on an article

 If you see an article that you want to write, simply drag it to the `In Progress` column and assign yourself to it.